 Creating a powerful herbal remedy starts with understanding one critical factor: patience yields potency.
 When working with elderberries, timing transforms raw ingredients into a shelf-stable wellness companion.
-This guide focuses on exactly how long to steep elderberry tincture to unlock the full potential of your homemade creation.
+This guide focuses on the infusion period that unlocks the full potential of your homemade creation.

 Through this tutorial, you’ll discover: